-Ginger, garlic & turmeric are combined with chickpeas, sweet potatoes and coconut milk for a comforting and warming stew - a little sweet and a little spicy.
+Ginger, garlic & turmeric are combined with chickpeas, sweet potatoes and coconut milk for a comforting and warming stew - a little sweet and spicy.
 This is my new favorite recipe to meal prep and enjoy throughout the week!
 Pair it with your favorite crusty bread, toasted pita or naan.

 Adapted from Alison Roman’s #thestew